Annabelle's Challenge is the leading charity for vascular Ehlers-Danlos syndrome in the UK.

 Our Challenge To Find Your Cure

 Vascular EDS is a life threatening connective tissue disorder that affects all tissues, arteries and internal organs making them extremely fragile.
 Patients are at risk of sudden arterial or organ rupture.
-Vascular EDS (previously known as EDS Type IV) is a rare type of Ehlers-Danlos syndrome caused by an alteration, also known as a mutation in the COL3A1 gene.
+Vascular EDS (previously known as Ehlers-Danlos type IV) is a rare type of Ehlers-Danlos syndrome caused by an alteration, also known as a mutation in the COL3A1 gene.

 COL3A1 gene is the instruction for making collagen type III a tough fibre-like protein that makes up a third of our body protein.
 When this gene is altered, it causes a lack or deficiency of this collagen making the connective tissue less effective, particularly in skin, lung, uterus, intestine and the vascular system.